jholdstock/Decred-Bug-Bounty-Proposal/2019/Scope_Rules.md

 **Introduction:**

 The decred community welcomes security researchers and bug bounty hunters to find security vulnerabilities in its website and projects. (more text to follow).
 All bug reports need to have a clear exploit or POC.
+All bugs must be reproducible in the latest production release or the master branch of the code.
+Bugs in old releases or feature branches are not in scope.

 **Projects in scope :**